ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](pattern_hexagons.gif)](pattern_hexagons.gif)

-If you are not happy with these colors you can replace them using the "`-opaque`" image operator.
+If you are not happy with these colors, you can replace them using the "`-opaque`" image operator.

 ~~~
 convert -size 60x60 pattern:hexagons \